-(Revised May 14, 2021) Yes.
+(Revised May 21, 2021) Yes.
 In-person previews or showings of properties are permitted if the required protocols are followed.

 Previews or showings must be by appointment, a total of no more than ten (10) people, in addition to the broker, are permitted at the property at any one time, and those people adhere to strict social distancing guidelines.
-Real estate brokers and their clients must wear cloth face coverings.
-Brokers may not provide services to any client who does not wear a face covering.
 Any previews or showings should be conducted as expeditiously as possible.